 Don’t worry, though; the rotten egg smell is only detectable at concentrations lower than 20 ppm.
 At this level of exposure, prolonged exposure might cause headaches, nausea, tearing of the eyes, and of course, the irritating smell.

-We will cover how you can revive the sulfated battery, yet the repaired module will not fully recover to the initial capacity; we strongly recommend that you take the vehicle to fix the battery by yourself might violate the warranty terms and conditions.
+We will cover how you can revive the sulfated battery, yet the repaired module will not fully recover to the initial capacity.
+We strongly recommend that you don’t try to fix the battery by yourself.
 If your car is under warranty, you contact the manufacturer to change your battery.

 Recover your car battery safely